Yonle/chatbotjs/README.md

 ```

 ### `bot`
 A function that used to speak with your AI.
-Returns `Promise`.
+Returns `Object`.

 ```
 <bot>(Message<String>, <Callback>)